 Pasta, beans, and greens are a classic trio in Italian cookery.
 It’s easy to see why—the combination is healthful and hearty.
-Escarole is a sturdy green whose slight bitterness is tempered by cooking.
+This recipe uses escarole, a sturdy green whose slight bitterness is tempered by cooking.
 You’ll find it near the lettuces in the produce section.
 If you’d like, you can substitute an equal amount of curly chicory or a medium-sized bunch of chard.
 Photos by Hannah Kaminsky.

 - 2 tbsp extra-virgin olive oil